West Anchorage High School: Auditorium and gymnasium

+From 1977 to 1982, the West Anchorage High gymnasium was home to the Anchorage Northern Knights, a professional basketball team that played in the Continental Basketball Association (which operated under the name Eastern Basketball Association in the team's first season).
+Among the team's players were Brad Davis, who would go on to play 12 seasons for the Dallas Mavericks, and Ron Davis, who was MVP of the CBA in 1980.
+The team won the CBA championship in 1980, defeating the Rochester Zeniths in seven games.
+Knights teams would typically start and end each CBA season with lengthy homestands, with a weeks-long bus trip in between for road games in faraway CBA cities.

 A worship rally held in the gym in 1978, organized by the East Anchorage-based Anchorage Baptist Temple and headlined by keynote speaker Paul Harvey, raised the public profile of the church substantially.
 The church's pastor, Jerry Prevo, was largely unknown at the time outside of the sphere of influence of his congregation.
 Prevo and his parishioners would become well known in Anchorage shortly thereafter for their role in establishing the Moral Majority in Alaska and their active involvement in Republican Party politics.

 Until the construction of the Sullivan Arena and the Egan Center, under what Anchorage titled "Project 80s," the West High auditorium and gymnasium were the primary venues in Anchorage for many concerts and other similar events.
 The only other venues in Anchorage which could accommodate sizable crowds were the Anchorage Sports Arena, a large Quonset hut-type structure at the corner of Fireweed Lane and A Street (which has housed retail businesses since 1980), and the Buckner Fieldhouse on Fort Richardson (now part of Joint Base Elmendorf-Richardson).
 Following the opening of the Sullivan Arena and the Egan Center, ASD largely stopped renting the venues to commercial promoters.
 Many events (including concerts) associated with fundraising for nonprofit organizations continue to be held at the school, however.